 Dr. Westreich graduated Magna Cum Laude with a B.A. in Biological Basis of Behavior, Neuroscience concentration in 1995 from the University of Pennsylvania.
 He completed his medical school training at the New York University School of Medicine in 1999 with an M.D. and Honors in Cell Biology Research.
-Dr. Westreich then did his post-gratuate training in Facial Plastic Surgery and Otolaryngology at the prestigious Mt.
+Dr. Westreich then did his post-graduate training in Facial Plastic Surgery and Otolaryngology at the prestigious Mt.
 Sinai Hospital in New York City.

-He has an assistant professor SUNY Downstate Medical Center and is on staff at Lenox Hill and Mount Sinai Hospitals.
-He is a faculty member and teacher for a fellowship in Facial Plastic Surgery at Mount Sinai.
+He is an assistant professor at SUNY Downstate Medical Center and is on staff at Lenox Hill and Mount Sinai Hospitals.
+He is a faculty member and teacher at a fellowship in Facial Plastic Surgery at Mount Sinai.
 His private practice is located on the Upper East Side of Manhattan, where he specializes in rhinoplasty, septoplasty, secondary and reconstructive rhinoplasty, facelifts, eyelid surgery, and non-surgical procedures including facetite, bodytite, fat grafting, laser skin treatments, fillers (Restylane, Juvederm, Voluma) and wrinkle relaxing injections (Botox and Dysport)

 Dr. Westreich was selected multiple times by Castle Connolly and New York magazine as one of the top doctors in facial plastic surgery.
-He is the past president of the New York Facial Plastic Surgery Society.
+He is a past president of the New York Facial Plastic Surgery Society.
 He serves on the review board of the American Journal of Rhinology, is a member of the American Academy of Facial Plastic and Reconstructive Surgeons, the American Academy of Otolaryngologists, the New York Facial Plastic Surgery Society, and is a Fellow of the American College of Surgeons.

 He is active in the American Academy of Facial Plastic Surgery and serves on several committees.
 He has been a presenter at numerous medical meetings and a course instructor for the AAFPRS.
-Dr. Westreich is recognized as an expert in his field and has authored numerous articles for peer reviewed journals on the topics of Septoplasty and complex Rhinoplasty techniques, as well as the surgical correction of the deviated nose.
+Dr. Westreich is recognized as an expert in his field and has authored numerous articles for peer-reviewed journals on the topics of Septoplasty and complex Rhinoplasty techniques, as well as the surgical correction of the deviated nose.
 He is the originator of the innovative Foundation Rhinoplasty™ technique, a closed method of surgery that is utilized to straighten noses in people who have nasal septal deviations and/or facial asymmetries.